AlexandreFossati/fiori-todo-list/README.md

 ## todos

-A todo list in Fiori
+A todo list in Fiori.
+The app is available here: https://goofy-minsky-61ea2b.netlify.app/